NUIST-GenAI-Lab/CcGAN-AVAR_DDP/README.md

 --------------------------------------------------------
 ## To do list:
-- [x] Support training CcGAN on multiple datasets with a unified framework.
+- [x] Support training CcGAN and CcGAN-AVAR on multiple datasets with a unified framework.
+- [x] Support DCGAN, SNGAN, SAGAN, BigGAN and BigGAN-deep architectures.
+- [x] Support three types of label embeeding: CcGAN's ILI, Sinusoidal, and Gaussian Fourier.
-- [x] Support training with mixed precision based on Accelerate.
+- [x] Support mixed precision training based on Accelerate.
 - [x] Support Exponential Moving Average (EMA).
 Not compitible with self-attention in SAGAN and BigGAN!
-- [x] Support Graident norm clip.
-- [x] Support BigGAN and BigGAN-deep architectures.
 - [ ] Support multi-GPU training.

 --------------------------------------------------------